xueannafang/learn_c/README.md

 Simple file operation with C. Pointer introduced.

 - [read_csv](https://github.com/xueannafang/learn_c/blob/main/read_csv.c)
-Handle more complicated situation, with text and deliminator.
+Handle more complicated situation, with text and delimiter.
 Struct introduced.

 ...
 A few more practice is available on CodeWars ...